Create a High-Bandwidth Network for a Remote Site

-- Do not use tunnel monitoring on either Prisma Access or the CPE devices.
+- Do not use tunnel monitoring on either Prisma Access or the CPE.
 Availability of the IPSec tunnel is determined by BGP peering between the CPE and Prisma Access’ remote network.
 If an IPSec tunnel goes down and BGP connection is interrupted, the routes learned over BGP on that tunnel are automatically removed from ECMP.

-- Because you use BGP to determine when a tunnel goes down, consider the HoldTime value you have configured on your CPE devices.
+- Because you use BGP to determine when a tunnel goes down, consider the HoldTime value you have configured on your CPE.
 The hold timer determines the amount of time that the tunnel is down before removing the route.
 Prisma Access uses the default BGP HoldTime value of 90 seconds as defined by RFC 4271.
-If you configure a lower hold time for the BGP CPE devices in the remote network site, BGP uses the lower hold time value.
-Palo Alto Networks recommends a KeepAlive value of 10 seconds and a HoldTime value of 30 seconds for your CPE devices with this deployment.
+If you configure a lower hold time for the BGP CPE in the remote network site, BGP uses the lower hold time value.
+Palo Alto Networks recommends a KeepAlive value of 10 seconds and a HoldTime value of 30 seconds for your CPE with this deployment.

 Create a High-Bandwidth Remote Network Connection

 To create a high-bandwidth remote network connection, complete the following task.